AST3220 – Cosmology I

 Recommended previous knowledge

-4 hours of lectures a week and 2 hours of tutorials a week.
+Teaching extends over one semester.
+There are 4 hours of lectures per week, and 2 hours of tutorial exercises.

 Examination support material